Q: Are your sauces really REALLY gluten free?

-A: In lots of ways.
+A: So many things!
 They are really versatile.
 Have a look at the recipes page for some ideas.
 You can have all sauces with fresh, crusty bread.
-Just dip straight in to try to achieve the maximum amount of sauceage (which is another industry term that should only be used after many years in the trade.
-Sauceage is NOT to be confused with sausage which, of course, is a meat product!).
-Actually, the mention of food has made me want to go to the kitchen to do some testing.
+Just dip straight in to try to achieve the maximum amount of sauce-age (which is another industry term that should only be used after many years in the trade.

 A: It does and there’s a very good reason.
 It’s handmade.
 It’s made in small batches with care and love and it’s made with great ingredients.
 If we mass produced it the flavour would change because the manufacturer would prepare and cook it in a way that makes THEIR process easier and not necessarily in a way that retains the flavour and ethos of our brand.
 Yes, there are cheaper brands out there that supermarkets are able to do special offers on like BOGOFs (or as I prefer BOLOGO – Buy One and Let One Go Off), but they buy by the thousands and really use these ‘loss leaders’ to get you into the store to buy other items.
 Unfortunately, great products cost more.
 Bentley’s cost more than Fords.
 Why?
 Because they are handmade and NOT mass produced.

 Q: I have Type 2 diabetes.
 Can I eat the Nowt Poncy® Sauces?